LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 followed by permission, existence, evaluation, representation, or resource errors.

-For each exception, use of *controlled language* as found e.g. in the ISO Prolog Core standard and this Handbook is advised.
+For each exception, use of *controlled language* as found, e.g., in the ISO Prolog Core standard and this Handbook is advised.
 Some examples:

 Instantiation error when one or more arguments cannot be a variable ``Argument`` is a variable